 On May 9, 2014, Mabel van Oranje, Board Chair of Girls Not Brides, spoke about the global problem of child marriage before IWHC’s Leadership Council at its quarterly luncheon.

 Following a brief talk in which van Oranje described the issue and work being done by the Girls Not Brides partnership, she and IWHC President Françoise Girard answered questions about the progress and challenges of ending child marriage in a generation.

-Join us for our next Young Advocates Network event, featuring IWHC's Director of International Partnerships, Jennifer Dreher.
-Jennifer will talk about her recent travels to visit IWHC’s grassroots partners in Africa (Kenya and Nigeria), and South Asia (India and Nepal).
-Learn about what these organizations are doing on the ground to ensure access to safe and legal abortion.
+At our most recent Young Advocates Network event on April 29, 2014, IWHC's Director of International Partnerships, Jennifer Dreher, talked about her recent travels to visit IWHC’s grassroots partners in Africa (Kenya and Nigeria), and South Asia (India and Nepal).